zaufi/kate-cpp-helper-plugin/README.md

 * Avoid CSS files (if found) to be indexed as C/C++ sources! (and `*.cc.in` as well)
 * Disable "Save Current List" button on _Session Include Dirs_ page if current list is empty (to prevent overwriting some saved list occasionally).
 Introduce confirmation on overwrite?
 * When autocomplete preprocessor, do not add a space if it is already here.
-Make autocompletion configrable?
+Make autocompletion configurable?

 See Also